CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 It doesn’t hurt to do your homework ahead of time and find out what is happening in your company - in fact; it’s highly encouraged.
 If you happen to see your CEO just did a PR piece or was featured somewhere, it would be a wise decision to offer your congratulations or to say something like this: “ I saw your interview with such and such company and found your viewpoint on “X” topic really fascinating.”
 Not only will they be enlightened to know that their people are really staying connected with company happenings, but you will stick out in their minds, making it easier to ask for that future meeting or, maintain your confidence level for future run-ins.

-These tips are directed for people in the workplace.
+These tips are directed at people in the workplace.
 However, don’t exclude yourself if you don’t currently have a job.
 Having practice working with mentors at companies that are looking to hire can really help with getting your confidence up when it comes to talking to people in higher positions.
 It’s like with everything else, the more practice you have, the better you will get at it!

 If you want even more tips, read here for more great posts!